 - Who was at fault for the accident

-A New York ridesharing accident lawyer from Morelli Law Firm may be able to investigate your case to determine whether the party liable for your damages was the rideshare driver, a rideshare company, or another party involved.
+A New York personal injury lawyer from Morelli Law Firm may be able to investigate your case to determine whether the party liable for your damages was the rideshare driver, a rideshare company, or another party involved.
 Call us today for a free, no-obligation consultation on your case with a member of our team.
 Morelli Law Firm may be able to represent you on a contingency-fee-basis with no up-front payments necessary for us to begin working for you.

 You May Have Options for Filing a Liability-Based Claim After a New York Uber or Lyft Accident